syncrosim/rsyncrosim/Readme-Development.txt

    git pull private dev
    git push -u private dev
 5) Use the RStudio GUI to commit and push changes to github.
 Please ensure you are committing to the dev branch, not the master.
+6) To run build and run the package from local files (instead of the github repository), use the following lines of code:
    # To build from local copy of repository
-setwd("D:/git/dev.rsyncrosim")
-devtools::document()     # builds documentation from the local copy devtools::load_all()     # replaces library command for use with local copy
+   setwd("Path to your local copy of the package source files") devtools::document()     # builds documentation from the local copy devtools::load_all()     # replaces library command for use with local copy
-# Note: library(rsyncrosim) will go back to the github copy, so don't invoke this command!
+   # Note: library(rsyncrosim) will invoke the github copy.
+Don't invoke if working with a local copy!
-#TO DO: JH will explain this last step more clearly